 In this drastic departure from any of her previous roles, Kristen plays Amy Cole, an army private stationed at Guantanamo who befriends one of the inmates.

-After the birth of her daughter Renesmee, Kristen who plays Bella does everything she can to protect her from false allegations and the Volturi, in the final of the three billion dollar Twlight Saga franchise.
+After the birth of her daughter Renesmee, Kristen, who plays Bella, does everything she can to protect her from false allegations and the Volturi.
+This is the final installment of the three billion dollar Twilight Saga franchise.

 Snow White and the Huntsman (1 June 2012)

 Based on the darker Brothers Grimm version of the tale as opposed to the Disney interpretation, Kristen plays Snow White who is being hunted by her evil step mother, played by Charlize Theron.
-It was her supposed affair with Snow White director Rupert Sanders which put the proverbial nail in the coffin of the KPatz off-screen romance.
+It was her "momentary indiscretion" with Snow White director Rupert Sanders which put the proverbial nail in the coffin of the Robsten off-screen romance.